DonSchott/donschott.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to my website.
-Its aim is to give you an idea about my experience, past projects and how to get in contact.
+Welcome to my new website.
+Soon it will give you an idea about my experience, past projects, interests and how to get in contact.

+Stay tuned!